-Although this kind of interaction is more of a concern for slender wings, evidence of such interactions at a relatively low sweep angle of $\Lambda = 60^{\circ}$ was reported recently [24].
-Wing tip accelerations occurred in an asymmetric structural mode for a slightly flexible delta wing when vortex breakdown occurred on the wing.
+Although this kind of interaction is more of a concern for slender wings, evidence of such interactions at a relatively low sweep angle of $\Lambda = 60^{\circ}$ was reported recently [13].
+Wing tip accelerations occurred in an antisymmetric structural mode for a slightly flexible delta wing when vortex breakdown occurred on the wing (see Fig. 6).
+In this figure, this mode shape predicted by the finite element analysis is shown.
 Time-accurate CFD simulations could provide evidence of the underlying reasons for the instability and guide detailed flowfield measurements to further the understanding.